johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

     - If the subject learned that the subject did **not** have a pulse, this would be **sufficient** to reject him as a candidate.
     - Alternatively, the belief that he probably has a pulse is **necessary** for the belief that he might be a good candidate.

 As everyone knows, a Bayesian rational agent updates their beliefs when they acquire new information.
 An argument that is not informative to the agent therefore can't be persuasive.
-But a Bayesian model allows us to calculate what an agent **would** believe if they did not have that information (e.g. if they thought for some reason the candidate *didn't* have a pulse).
+But a Bayesian model allows us to calculate what an agent **would** believe if they had different information (e.g. if they thought that the candidate *didn't* have a pulse).
 This simple insight cracks open a number of ways of measuring argument **strength** other than just persuasiveness.
 In the essays on
-[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) we will define these measure and see how they all relate mathematically to the informativeness of the argument.
+[Relevance and Corelevance](/relevance-and-corelevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) we will define these measures and see how they all relate mathematically to the informativeness of the argument.

 The Bayesian model of argumentation also allows us to take into account the reliability of the arguer themselves.
 A Bayesian rational agent will only update their beliefs if they believe the information given them.
 So for an argument to be informative it must not just be **new information**, it must also be believable.
 This perspective shows us when what looks like an *ad hominim* fallacy may somteimes be perfectly rational[^3].
 These ideas are discussed in the essays on [informativeness and persuasiveness](/informativeness-and-persuasiveness).

 ## Introductory Example 2

 Now consider another example argument: *the car won't start* because *the car is out of gas*.
 If the subject previously believed the car had gas, then this new information might well be persuasive.
 But suppose the subject accepts this information, but also believes that *the car's battery is dead*?
-With this assumption, the car being out of gas is now in a sense now irrelevant.
+With this assumption, the car being out of gas is now in a sense irrelevant.

 Clearly the relevance of an argument depends on context: it depends on other beliefs the subject has about the state of world.